 In an effort to meet such goals and strengthen the university's global engagement, UNL, in partnership with the broader University of Nebraska (NU) Central Administration, offer various teaching and research grants to faculty for upcoming academic years.

 Additional inquiries should be sent to: firstname.lastname@example.org.

 NU Central Grants

-In June 2016, the President and Chancellors of the University of Nebraska (NU) formally adopted a Strategy for Global Engagement.
-The document emphasizes that “strengthening global engagement and building on a tradition of success with international activities will improve the educational outcomes the university seeks.”
-As such, NU central administration also offers globally-focused grants to eligible faculty across all four campuses of the NU institution.
-Below are the current available funding opportunities administered by NU central for the upcoming academic year.
+The University of Nebraska (NU) system is also supports global engagement building on a tradition of success with international activities that will improve the educational outcomes for students at all institutions in the system.
+NU central administration periodically offers globally-focused grants to eligible faculty across all four campuses of the NU institution.
+Below are the current available funding opportunities administered by NU Central for the upcoming academic year.

-There are no funding opportunities available from NU Central at this time.
+There are no grant opportunities available at this time.

 Global Experiential Learning Fund, Due: April 15, 2022

 The Global Experiences Office (formerly the Education Abroad Office) is funding an initiative to create or enhance innovative opportunities for students to engage with the world right here at home.
 Building on momentum from the 2021 virtual and in-person courses, the Office is focusing on creating and expanding impactful, experiential courses or programs especially those that align with the university's Grand Challenges thematic areas.
 In order to assist the long-term sustainability of these courses and programs, support from this fund is available for three years.
 The first year will assist recipients to develop a new course/program or significantly enhance one that already exists.
 The second and third years enable faculty and staff to offer their course or program multiple times, improving and sustaining the course so it can become a key part of your unit's teaching and learning portfolio.
 Preference will be given to faculty and staff applicants who demonstrate: